brocaar/chirpstack-application-server/docs/content/integrate/sending-receiving/http.md

 When configured, the HTTP integration will make `POST` requests to the configured event endpoint or endpoints (multiple URLs can ben configured, comma separated).
-The `eventType` URL query parameter indicates the type of the event.
+The `event` URL query parameter indicates the type of the event.

 ## Marshaler